FOR IMMEDIATE RELEASE

 Key findings from the analysis include:

-• The United States ranks last among 37 countries evaluated on election rule strength
+- The United States scores 8 (“F”), ranking last among 37 countries evaluated

 The SAVE Act Addresses Long-Identified Gaps In Voter Verification And Registration

 “Calling this a ‘solution in search of a problem’ isn’t serious—it ignores nearly 20 years of documented vulnerabilities,” Cuccinelli added.
-“We’ve known about these risks for decades.
-Ignoring them hasn’t made them disappear—it’s weakened confidence in our elections.”
+“Now we’re seeing something else: fixing these problems produces measurable improvements.
+The data is clear.”

-With primary elections underway and the general election approaching, the findings make clear that Congress should act now to address these shortfalls and pass the SAVE Act to strengthen election integrity and restore public confidence.
+With primary elections underway and the general election approaching, the findings make it clear that Congress should act now to address these shortfalls and pass the SAVE Act to strengthen election integrity and restore public confidence by adopting reforms now backed not just by warnings but by measurable results.

 Media Availability